asyncapi/website/pages/blog/hackathon-faq.md

 - Your solution must be fully open-sourced and stored in a repository under your GitHub profile,
 - It cannot integrate with a commercial solution that has no free tier,
 - You must submit it before the deadline.
-Evaluation of the solution will not take into account any commits pushed to the repository after the deadline,
+Evaluation of the solution will not take into account any commits pushed to the repository after the deadline.

 ### How do I submit my task?